antfu/reactivue/README.md

 #### Limitations

-- No `getCurrentInstance()` - since we don't actually have a Vue instance here
+- `getCurrentInstance()` - returns the meta info for the internal states, NOT a Vue instance.
+It's exposed to allow you check if it's inside a instance scope.
 - `emit()` is not available

 ### Example